Trump says he would be disappointed if North Korea resumed testing

 “I would be surprised in a negative way if he did anything that was not per our understanding.
 But we’ll see what happens,” Trump told reporters at the White House.
 “I would be very disappointed if I saw testing.”

-Trump’s comments to reporters on the White House lawn before leaving to visit Alabama came after two U.S. think tanks and Seoul’s spy agency said this week that North Korea was rebuilding a rocket launch site.
+Trump’s comments to reporters on the White House lawn before leaving to visit Alabama came after two U.S. think tanks and Seoul’s spy agency said this week that North Korea was rebuilding a rocket launch site at Sohae in the west of the country.

 There have also been reports emanating from South Korea’s intelligence service of new activity at a factory that produced North Korea’s first intercontinental ballistic missiles capable of reaching the United States.